 - all instructions from Organisation to Tencent will comply with the Data Protection Laws; and

-- the transfer of the Personal Data to Tencent, and the Processing of the Personal Data by Tencent as instructed by Organisation and as set out in this DPSA, is consented to by the relevant Data Subjects (where required by law) and otherwise permitted by and in accordance with the Data Protection Laws.
+- the transfer of the Personal Data to Tencent, and (to the extent that Tencent acts as a data processor in respect of such Personal Data) the Processing of the Personal Data by Tencent as instructed by Organisation or (to the extent that Tencent acts as a data controller in respect of such Personal Data) the receipt and use of Personal Data by Tencent, and Processing and use of Personal Data as set out in this DPSA, is consented to by the relevant Data Subjects (where required by law) and otherwise permitted by and in accordance with the Data Protection Laws.

 - take reasonable steps to carry out, within 30 days, an assessment to determine whether the Data Breach is notifiable under the Data Protection Laws and promptly notify Tencent in writing of the results of the assessment;